evanhockings/QuantumACES.jl/docs/src/public.md

 # Public API

-Documentation for the public API of `QuantumACES.jl`.
+Documentation for the public API of `QuantumACES`.

 To use the internal API, which is documented in the internal API section, it may be convenient to import the module by running the following.

 ```julia
 import QuantumACES as ACES
 ```

-Then you can prefix internal functions with `ACES.` rather than `QuantumACES.`.

 ## QuantumACES.jl